adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/authorization.md

 properties.
 The token and any special information will be automatically decoded for you.
 For instance, the TenantId is pulled out of the response for Azure AD.

+!!! tip
-> You can use the AccessToken property to do Graph API lookups for most providers in a custom API.
-We'll get into this more in a later Chapter.
+    You can use the AccessToken property to do Graph API lookups for most providers in a custom API.
+We'll get into this more in a later chapter.

 ## Adding Group Claims to the Request